romi1502/spleeter_joss/paper.md

 We present and release a new tool for music source separation with pre-trained models called Spleeter.
 Spleeter was designed with ease of use, separation performance and speed in mind.
 Spleeter is based on Tensorflow [@tensorflow2015-whitepaper] and makes it possible to:

-- separate audio files into $2$, $4$ or $5$ stems with a single command line using pre-trained models.
+- split music audio files into several stems with a single command line using pre-trained models.
+A music audio file can be separated to $2$ stems (vocals and accompaniments), $4$ stems (vocals, drums, bass and other) or $5$ stems (vocals, drums, bass, piano and other).
 - train source separation models or fine-tune pre-trained ones with Tensorflow (provided you have a dataset of isolated sources).

-The performance of the pre-trained models are very close to the published state of the art and is, to the authors knowledge, the best performing $4$ stems separation model on the common musdb18 benchmark [@musdb18] to be publicly released.
-Spleeter is also very fast as it can separate a mix audio file into $4$ stems $100$ times faster than real-time (We note, though, that the model cannot be applied in real-time as it needs buffering) on a single Graphics Processing Unit (GPU) using the pre-trained $4$-stems model.
+The performance of the pre-trained models are very close to the published state of the art and is one of the best performing $4$ stems separation model on the common musdb18 benchmark [@musdb18] to be publicly released.
+Spleeter is also very fast as it can separate a mix audio file into $4$ stems $100$ times faster than real-time (we note, though, that the model cannot be applied in real-time as it needs buffering) on a single Graphics Processing Unit (GPU) using the pre-trained $4$-stems model.

 ## Purpose

-We release Spleeter with pre-trained state-of-the-art models in order to help the Music Information Retrieval (MIR) community leverage the power of source separation in various Music Information Retrieval (MIR) tasks, such as vocal lyrics analysis from audio (audio/lyrics alignement, lyrics transcription...), music transcription (chord transcription, drums transcription, bass transcription, chord estimation, beat tracking), singer identification, any type of multilabel classification (mood/genre...) or vocal melody extraction.
+We release Spleeter with pre-trained state-of-the-art models in order to help the Music Information Retrieval (MIR) research community leverage the power of source separation in various Music Information Retrieval (MIR) tasks, such as vocal lyrics analysis from audio (audio/lyrics alignement, lyrics transcription...), music transcription (chord transcription, drums transcription, bass transcription, chord estimation, beat tracking), singer identification, any type of multilabel classification (mood/genre...), vocal melody extraction or cover detection.
 We believe that source separation has reached a level of maturity that makes it worth of consideration for these tasks and that specific features computed from isolated vocals, drums or bass may help increase performances, especially in low data availability scenarios (small datasets, limited annotation availability) for which supervised learning might be difficult.
 Spleeter also makes it possible to fine tune the provided state-of-the-art models in order to adapt the system to a specific use-case.
 Finally, having an available source separation tool such as Spleeter will allow researchers to compare performances of their new models to a state-of-the-art one on their own private datasets instead of musdb18, which is usually the only used dataset for reporting separation performances for unreleased models.